alphamikle/el/README.md

   reg_exp: "(\W)(el_)?(?<lang>[a-z]{2})[_-]?(?<country>[a-zA-Z]{2})?.(ya?ml|json)$"

   # The language code or full localization to be used as the content source,
-  # defaulting to other languages if no fields are described.
+  # defaulting to other languages if no fields are described
   #
   # By default - null.
 This means that if one language has content for certain keys,
   # and another language does not have those keys at all - all values for those keys in
-  # the other language will be empty.
+  # the other language will be empty
   #
-  # Examples: "en", "en_US", "en_CA", etc.
+  # Examples: "en", "en_US", "en_CA", etc
   primary_localization: null

-  # Whether to apply code formatting to the generated localization package.
+  # Whether to apply code formatting to the generated localization package
   #
   # If true - generation takes ~1 second longer. false by default
   format_output: false

-  # This can be useful when you have multiple files for the same language.
+  # This can be useful when you have multiple files for the same language
   # For example - en, en_CA and en_UK.
 In this case, the main localization file - en,
   # will contain all the content.
 And each of the specific files - en_CA / en_UK can contain
-  # only the content that should be different from the main file.
+  # only the content that should be different from the main file
   #
   # However, for cloud storages, each of the language files must be fulfilled -
-  # this is where merged files will be useful.
+  # this is where merged files will be useful
   #
   # In other words - the easiest way to support cloud localization is to use generated files
   #